-If you have questions and live in the Bay Area, BAVC will be holding a free public event on Saturday, February 1st to discuss the program, application tips, and preservation techniques.
+If you have questions and live in the Bay Area, BAVC will be holding a virtual informational event on Tuesday, February 2nd, 2021 at 5pm PST on our channel to discuss the program, application tips, and preservation techniques.
 In addition, there will be a screening showcasing materials digitized by past BAVC PAP recipients.
-If you can't make it to the event and have any questions about the application, feel free to reach out to us directory at email@example.com
+If you can't make it to the event and have any questions about the application, feel free to reach out to us directory at firstname.lastname@example.org

 The applications will be reviewed by a selection panel made up of artists, archivists, media specialists, and community members.
 The final selections are made based off of the reviews provided by the panelists.
 If there is any information that you want the panelists to know about you or your collection please make sure to include it in the application.

 For those interested in preservation transfers, please note that approved applicants will be responsible for providing the following before transfer work can begin: